 We’re on our way to church.
 Three teenagers squashed together in the back of the car.
 My husband was driving and me applying last minute make-up in the passenger seat because, as usual, I’m running late.

 Our ten-minute journey should be uneventful.
-Yet, someone makes a comment, an argument breaks out and before we know it, world war three has erupted in that small space.
+Yet, someone makes a comment, an argument breaks out and before we know it, it’s like world war three has erupted in that small space.

-We smile, as if nothing has happened.
-Even though inside we’re reeling from exploded missiles.
+We smile as if nothing has happened.
+Even though inside we are reeling from the explosive conversation.

 Everyone else walking up the steps into church looks respectable and we want to, too.